kataras/i18n/README.md

 })
 ```

-Set the translate function as a key on a `Template`.
+Set the translate function as a key on a `HTML Template`.

 ```go
 templates, _ := template.ParseGlob("./templates/*.html")